MeasureTransport/MParT/docs/source/getting_started/installation.rst

    ..
    make install

-This will compile the `mpart` library and the python bindings.
+This will compile the :code:`mpart` library and the python bindings.
 If you are compiling on a multicore machine, you can use :code:`make -j N_JOBS install`, where :code:`N_JOBS` is the number of processes the computer can compile with in parallel.
 This installation should also automatically install and build Kokkos, Eigen, and Catch2, assuming they aren't installed already.
-If CMake has trouble finding prior installations of these, then you can try using `cmake` as such:
+If CMake has trouble finding prior installations of these, then you can configuring CMake using:

 .. code-block:: bash

     cmake                                        \
      -DCMAKE_INSTALL_PREFIX=<your/install/path>  \
      -DKokkos_ROOT=<your/kokkos/install/root>    \